mitmedialab/opal_msgs/README.md

 ## OpalAction

-The OpalAction message is sent from the tablet whenever actions occur on the tablet.
+The OpalAction message is sent from a SAR opal game whenever actions occur in the game.
 It's essentially a log message.
+It includes five fields:

+- action
+- objectName
+- objectTwoName
+- position
+- positionTwo

+Some actions refer to specific objects and take place in specific positions in the game scene (e.g., a tap takes place in a specific location and is registered by a specific game object).
+Some actions involve two separate objects (e.g., collisions).
+When a field is not required, it will be an empty string (e.g., a tap action involves only one object, so the objectTwoName and positionTwo will be empty strings).

-The action types that are currently sent from the tablet include:
+The action types that are currently sent include:

 - tap
-- press
+- press \(i.e., any touch\)
 - release
 - pan \(i.e., drag\)
+- pancomplete \(i.e., drag end \)
+- collide
-- pan complete
+- collideEnd

-Note that these actions are only what the tablet sends right now (see [SAR\-opal\-base] (https://github.com/personal-robots/SAR-opal-base "sar opal base").
+Note that these actions are only what SAR opal games send right now (see [SAR\-opal\-base] (https://github.com/personal-robots/SAR-opal-base "sar opal base")).
 This could change.
-Although we could define a set of constants for the types of actions that be sent (i.e., a set of string action types), because the tablet could theoretically send a bunch of different actions beyond what is currently sent, we don't want to require whoever rights tablet code to also modify this message definition whenever they want to log a new action.
+Although we could define a set of constants for the types of actions that be sent (i.e., a set of string action types), because the game could theoretically send a bunch of different actions beyond what is currently sent, we don't want to require whoever writes game code to also modify this message definition whenever they want to log a new action.
+That said, we strongly encourage anyone who changes the types of actions sent to update this file with the current list, since anyone receiving OpalAction messages will likely want to do different things based on the action type.

 ## OpalScene